eliastor/course-golang-syseng-101/unit1/README.md

 ```

 Next we've asked to change loop condition to stop once the value has stopped changing (or only changes by a very small amount).
 We can achieve that by adding `epsilon` constant that will be compared with `delta`.
 **Note that their absolute values should be compared**.
-One approach is to use `Abs()` function form `math` package, or we can notice that `x` argument must be positive and kae our own condition based on partial comparison of positive-only numbers:
+One approach is to use `Abs()` function form `math` package, or we can notice that `x` argument must be positive and care(?) our own condition based on partial comparison of positive-only numbers:

 ```go
 package main